TheDesignatic/design4developers.io/pages/the-foundation.md

 subheadline: "6 Modules for Developer and Design nirvana"
 teaser: "Decades in the making, be light years ahead of your software developer peers."
 permalink: "/the-foundation/"
+breadcrumb: true
 ---
+> <h3>The alternative to good design is always bad design.
+There is no such thing as no design.<br>
+> Adam Judge</h3>

 1. <b>Affordances and Signifiers</b>
    - Software by its virtual nature has infinite possibilities which is good and bad.
    - As humans, we learn signifiers or capabilities (buttons, knobs, handles, doors, etc) from our earliest age.